Ventilator Shortages Loom As States Ponder Rules For Rationing

 The American College of Physicians countered with a public statement warning against age discrimination.

-"We do not think we should be using the concept of maximizing the number of life-years that are achievable afterward," says Robert McLean, ACP president and a physician in New Haven, Conn.
+"We do not think we should be using the concept of maximizing the number of life-years that are achievable afterward," says Dr. Robert McLean, ACP president and a physician in New Haven, Conn.
 "It is inherently biased against the elderly or the disabled, who may not live as long after they would potentially recover."

 If a younger person is given preference for scarce medical care, McLean says it should be because that person has a better short-term prognosis, not simply because the person is younger.

-Over the weekend, the U.S. Department of Health and Human Services reminded healthcare providers not to push people with disabilities or elderly people to the bottom of the list when it comes to care.
+Over the weekend, the U.S. Department of Health and Human Services reminded health care providers not to push people with disabilities or elderly people to the bottom of the list when it comes to care.

 The fact that Americans are having these ethics debates now, in the shadow of a looming wave of COVID-19 patients, is a worry for the physicians and ethicists who've spent years laboring over these policies.